Genivia/ugrep/README.md

 <a name="improvements"/>

-### Improvements over other greps

-Notable improvements over GNU/BSD grep and other grep-like tools, to name a
+### Notable improvements over other greps
-few:

-- **ugrep** spawns threads to search files concurrently for speed, which may reorder the matching files.
-Disabled with option `-J1`.
-- **ugrep** matches Unicode by default.
-Disabled with option `-U`.
+- **ugrep** matches Unicode by default (disabled with option `-U`).
 - **ugrep** regular expression patterns are more expressive than GNU grep and BSD grep POSIX ERE and support Unicode pattern matching and most of the PCRE syntax with some limitations, see further below.
 Extended regular expression (ERE) syntax is the default (i.e.  option `-E`, as egrep).
-- **ugrep** uses incremental matching.
-This allows matching patterns that span multiple lines.
+- **ugrep** uses fast incremental matching and supports matching patterns spanning multiple lines of input.
+- **ugrep** spawns threads to search files concurrently to improve search speed (which may reorder the matching files, disabled with option `-J1`).
 - **ugrep** supports *negative patterns* of the form `(?^X)` to skip input that matches `X`.
 Negative patterns can be used to skip strings and comments when searching for identifiers in source code and find matches that aren't in strings and comments.
 - **ugrep** produces hexdumps with `-W` (output binary matches in hex with text matches output as usual) and `-X` (output all matches in hex).
+- Options `-O`, `-M`, and `-t` to specify file extensions, file signature magic byte patterns, and predefined file types, respectively.
+This allows searching for certain types of files in directory trees with recursive search options `-R` and `-r`.
+- Option `-k`, `--column-number` to display the column number, taking tab spacing into account by expanding tabs, as specified by option `--tabs`.
+- Option `-f` uses `GREP_PATH` environment variable or the predefined patterns installed in `/usr/local/share/ugrep/patterns`.
+If `-f` is specified and also one or more `-e` patterns are specified, then options `-F`, `-x`, and `-w` do not apply to `-f` patterns.
+This is to avoid confusion when `-f` is used with predefined patterns that may no longer work properly with these options.
+- Option `-P` (Perl regular expressions) supports backreferences (with `--format`) and lookbehinds, which uses the Boost.Regex library for fast Perl regex matching with a PCRE-like syntax.
+- When option `-b` is used with option `-o` or with option `-g`, **ugrep** displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line reported by GNU/BSD grep.
+Reporting exact byte offsets is now possible with **grep**.
 - Option `-Y` to permit matching empty patterns.
 Grepping with empty-matching patterns is weird and gives different results with GNU grep versus BSD grep.
   Empty matches are not output by **ugrep** by default, which avoids making